ThinkUKnow for parents, carers and teachers

 - How they can handle their digital shadow, including their privacy and relationships online.

 ThinkUKnow for students

 ThinkUKnow cyber safety sessions for students are available in schools to provide students with important cyber safety education.
-ThinkUKnow youth sessions are delivered by all State and Territory police and cater for grades three to 12.
+ThinkUKnow youth sessions are delivered by all state and territory police and cater for Kindergarten to Grade 12.

 These sessions provide information that is tailored to the following age groups: